 Some people are successful in this area but honestly, most aren’t.
 Simply put, building and maintaining a team is hard work.
 Many people can’t even find a single person to recruit and even if they do, most of the people they recruit don’t end up being very dedicated.

 Even if you do get enough recruits, you have to continue to make sales, as do they.
-Doing so can be extremely difficult, especially as you are typically competing against one another to some degree.
+Achieving sales targets can be pretty challenging, especially as you are typically competing against one another to some degree.

+There’s another consideration too, remaining active.
 To stay active with Chalky & Company, you need to make at least $150 of sales every 3 months.
 This isn’t a large amount but there is a catch – that $150 has to be from a single month.
-So, even if you sold $140 worth of product every month, that wouldn’t be enough to keep you in the company.
+So, even if you sold $140 worth of product every month, that wouldn’t be enough to keep you active.

 Now, this requirement isn’t excessive and would be relatively easy to achieve.
 The design also means that you only have to meet the sales requirement once every 3 months.
 That’s pretty good really and means you can have a few bad months without it being a significant problem.